 Our neuroscience research has shown that sparse representations are more robust and stable than dense representations.
 We have developed a cortically inspired sparse algorithm that can be applied to deep learning networks trained through backpropagation.
 These networks have both sparse activations and sparse connections.
 Sparse networks achieve accuracy competitive with the state of the art dense models, but are significantly more robust to noise.

 Truly intelligent machines must have the capability to learn and adapt continuously, a property that is absent in today’s deep learning systems.
 In the brain, sparse representations plus a more complex neuron model, enables us to continuously learn new patterns in an unsupervised manner.
-We have shown that incorporating these ideas into artificial neural systems can enable systems that learn continuously from streaming data without any manual interventions.
+Incorporating these ideas into artificial neural systems can enable systems that learn continuously from streaming data without any manual interventions.

-Long term, our focus is on creating truly intelligent machines that understand the world.
+Long term, our focus is on enabling the creation of truly intelligent machines that understand the world.
 Future research projects may include: